 The KLLN gene provides instructions for making a protein called killin.
 The activity of the KLLN gene is controlled by a protein called p53 (which is produced from the TP53 gene).
 Little is known about the function of killin, although it is thought to trigger cells to self-destruct (undergo apoptosis) when they are damaged or no longer needed.
 In this way, killin helps to prevent abnormal cells from growing and dividing unchecked to form tumors.
-Based on this role, killin is thought to be a tumor suppressor.
+Through its role in regulating cell division, killin helps maintain the stability of a cell's genetic information.
+Based on these roles, killin is thought to be a tumor suppressor.

 Health Conditions Related to Genetic Changes

 Some cases of Cowden syndrome and a similar condition called Cowden-like syndrome result from a change involving the KLLN gene.
 These conditions are characterized by multiple tumor-like growths called hamartomas and an increased risk of developing certain cancers.
 When Cowden syndrome and Cowden-like syndrome are caused by KLLN gene mutations, the conditions are associated with a particularly high risk of developing breast and kidney cancers.